Determine the Sex of Birds Using DIY DNA Testing

 Answer 3 quick questions to find the best DNA sexing method for your birds and get a personalized recommendation.

 With the right tools, you can determine a bird’s sex yourself using a straightforward DNA analysis process.
-Our collection of bird sexing workflows shows you how to extract DNA from feathers, and how to identify the sex of birds using our Bird Sexing Bundle and portable equipment, Bento Lab.
+Our collection of bird sexing workflows shows you how to extract DNA from feathers, and how to identify the sex of birds using our Bird Sexing Materials Kit and portable equipment, Bento Lab.

 The results are easy to interpret: Two bands = Female.
 One band = Male.